soheil-zz/Playex/README.md

-This is an iOS project designed to play Youtube videos
+This is an iOS project designed to play Youtube videos.